Napoleon Dynamite: Origin of the name "Napoleon Dynamite"

-Upon the film's release, it was noted that the name "Napoleon Dynamite" had originally been used by musician Elvis Costello, most visibly on his 1986 album Blood & Chocolate, although he had used the pseudonym on a single B-side as early as 1982.
-Filmmaker Jared Hess remarks that he was unaware of Costello's use of the name until two days before the end of shooting, when he was informed by a teenage extra.
-He later said, "Had I known that name was used by anybody else prior to shooting the whole film, it definitely would have been changed ...
+Upon the film's release, it was noted that the name "Napoleon Dynamite" had originally been used by musician Elvis Costello, most visibly on his 1986 album Blood & Chocolate, though he had used it on a B-side as early as 1982.
+Hess said he was unaware of Costello's use of the name until two days before the end of shooting, when he was informed by a teenage extra: "Had I known that name was used by anybody else prior to shooting the whole film, it definitely would have been changed ...
 I listen to hip-hop, dude.
 It's a pretty embarrassing coincidence."
-Hess claims that "Napoleon Dynamite" was the name of a man he met around 2000 on the streets of Cicero, Illinois, while doing missionary work for The Church of Jesus Christ of Latter-day Saints.
+He said "Napoleon Dynamite" was the name of a man he met around 2000 on the streets of Cicero, Illinois, while doing missionary work for The Church of Jesus Christ of Latter-day Saints.

-Costello believes that Hess got the name from him, whether directly or indirectly.
-Costello said, "The guy just denies completely that I made the name up ... but I invented it.
+Costello believes Hess got the name from him, directly or indirectly.
+Costello said: "The guy just denies completely that I made the name up ... but I invented it.
 Maybe somebody told him the name and he truly feels that he came to it by chance.
 But it's two words that you're never going to hear together."

 Release

-Napoleon Dynamite premiered at the Sundance Film Festival on January 17, 2004, where it was picked up by Fox Searchlight Pictures.
-Shortly after, Fox Searchlight collaborated with Paramount Pictures and MTV Films to release the film, with Fox Searchlight handling North American distribution, and Paramount and MTV distributing internationally.
-The film was theatrically released in the United States on June 11, 2004.
+Napoleon Dynamite premiered at the Sundance Film Festival on January 17, 2004, and was picked up by Fox Searchlight Pictures.
+Shortly thereafter, Fox Searchlight collaborated with Paramount Pictures and MTV Films to release it, with Fox Searchlight handling North American distribution and Paramount and MTV distributing internationally.
+It was given a limited release in the United States on June 11, 2004, followed by wide release on August 27, 2004.